checkstyle/checkstyle/README.md

 --------------------------

-*Checkstyle is a tool that ensures adherence to a code standard or a set of best practices.*
+*Checkstyle is a tool that ensures adherence to a Java code standard or a set of best practices.*

 [![][appveyor img]][appveyor]
 [![][circleci img]][circleci]